Vitty85/vimm-client-miyoo/README.md

 - dialog https://invisible-island.net/dialog/

 ## Version
-Vimm's Lair Client for the Miyoo Mini Plus is currently at v1.0
+This application is currently at v1.0

 ---

 ## Overview

-This project is in its early stages and has bugs.
+This project is in its early stages and can have probably bugs.
 This project is not intended to help any kind of piracy, it's just a case od study.

 - Discord Contact: @vitty85